I earned a BA in Classics and an MA in Philosophy in Pisa. I obtained my PhD in Geneva under the supervision of Prof. Paolo Crivelli.

 I have very strong interests in logic, philosophy and history of logic, metaphysics, and value theory.
 I am thus honoured to be a member of eidos and part of the editorial committee of dialectica.
 In Geneva I have moreover understood the fruitfulness of studying the Mitteleuropean tradition of exact philosophers among whom one finds the great Bolzano, Brentano, Frege, Twardowski, Meinong, the early Husserl, Reinach, Scheler, Nicolai Hartmann, and others.
 I pursue these studies as a member of Inbegriff.

 I try to put all of my scientific interests to use as a research associate of the SNSF research project "Realisms: Universals, Relations and States of Affairs in the Austro-German and Medieval Traditions", led by Prof. Laurent Cesalli.

 I greatly enjoy teaching.
-Since Autumn 2015 I have been leading the tutorial sessions of Prof. Crivelli's MA course in mathematical logic, whereas during the 2017 Autumn semestre I had the pleasure of teaching with Augustin a BA introductory course to logic.
+Since Autumn 2015 I have been leading the tutorial sessions of Prof. Crivelli's MA course in mathematical logic, whereas during the 2017 Autumn semestre I had the pleasure of teaching a BA introductory course to logic.

 A few years ago, I wrote a short entry on Plato for the French L'Encyclopédie Philosophique, soon to be integrated by a longer and more refined version.